clifbromley/zoom-slack-status/README.md

 ### Build "Mac App"

-1. Build the app with `./build-app.sh`
+1. Build the app with `make build`
+2. Copy `dist/zoom-slack-status.app` to your `/Applications` folder.
-2. Launch the app from `/Applications` in your Finder
+3. Launch the app from `/Applications` in your Finder